-Repairs or replacements must be completed within 30 days from the date of confirmation of the incident by the Business Office.
+Repairs or replacements must be completed within 30 days from the date of confirmation of the incident by the director of human resources.

 Subsequent requests for reimbursement for damages to personal property as outlined in this policy by current or former employees will not be honored if the employee failed to perform any of the steps described in this policy.